patMohr/GettingCleaningDataProject/CodeBook.md

 * Combine the HAR test and training datasets of summary statistics into a single data set.
 * Reduce the measures to only include those measures that calculated either a mean or a standard deviation from the experiments.
 * From that resulting data set, calculate the average measure across all subjects for a given activity and the average across all activities for a given subject.
-* Reformat the resulting dataset in to a tidy data set which is “long and thin.”
+* Reformat the resulting dataset in to a tidy data set which is “narrow and thin.”

 The final tidy data set contains the following fields:
 * SubjectOrActivity: indicates whether the mean is calculated by subject (across all activities) or by activity (across all subjects)